 The world's largest history festival, in Blois

-The Rendez-vous de l'Histoire are the world's largest history festival.
-Founded in 1998 in Blois by historian Jack Lang, this unique festival transforms the royal city into a vast forum dedicated to history in all its forms: academic, popular, artistic, and civic.
+Les Rendez-vous de l'Histoire is the largest history festival in the world.
+Founded in 1998 in Blois by historian Jack Lang, this unique festival annually transforms the royal city into a vast forum dedicated to history in all its forms: academic, popular, artistic, and civic.

-Each edition of the Rendez-vous de l'Histoire offers a program of considerable scope: over 1,000 speakers, more than 600 debates and conferences, 300 authors for signings, a history book fair bringing together 150 publishers, a film cycle of 50 films, exhibitions, historical cafés, historical dinners, concerts, and shows.
+Each edition of Les Rendez-vous de l'Histoire offers a program of considerable scope: over 1,000 speakers, more than 600 debates and conferences, 300 authors signing books, a history book fair bringing together 150 publishers, a film series of about sixty films, exhibitions, historical cafés, historical dinners, concerts, and shows.
 The festival attracts over 50,000 visitors each year.

 The History Book Fair is one of the festival's highlights.
-For three days, 150 publishers and 300 authors take over the Halle aux Grains in Blois to present the latest history publications, essays, historical comics, and literature.
-Signing sessions and author meet-and-greets punctuate the fair.
+For three days, 150 publishers and 300 authors take over the Halle aux Grains in Blois to present the latest publications in history, essays, historical comic books, and literature.
+Book signings and meetings with authors punctuate the fair.

 Blois-Chambord station is served by TER Centre-Val de Loire and Intercités trains from Paris-Austerlitz (approx. 1h30).
 Festival venues are within walking distance of the station.